-- Stippling a subset of the Multi-Stitch Line Elements.
-This will affect all selected stippling stitches contained in either a column or complex fill element. - Walk This selection will affect all walk types including the following stitch types. - Normal a subset of walk elements.
+- Walk This selection will affect all walk types including the following stitch types. - Normal a subset of walk elements.
 This will affect all selected walk normal elements. - Jump a subset of walk elements.
 This will affect all selected walk jump elements. - Bean a subset of walk elements.
 This will affect all selected walk bean elements. - Decorative a subset of walk elements.
-This will affect all selected walk decorative elements. - Sequin a subset of walk elements.
-This will affect all selected walk sequin elements. - Cross Stitch This will display properties that will affect all the cross stitch elements within the selected elements. - Appliqué This will display properties that will affect all the appliqué elements within the selected elements. - Expanded This will display properties that will affect all the expanded elements within the selected elements. - Manual This will display properties that will affect all the manual stitch elements within the selected elements. - Vector This will display properties that will affect all the vector elements within the selected elements.
+This will affect all selected walk decorative elements. - Seguin a subset of walk elements.
+This will affect all selected walk seguin elements. - Cross Stitch This will display properties that will affect all the cross stitch elements within the selected elements. - Appliqué This will display properties that will affect all the appliqué elements within the selected elements. - Expanded This will display properties that will affect all the expanded elements within the selected elements. - Manual This will display properties that will affect all the manual stitch elements within the selected elements. - Vector This will display properties that will affect all the vector elements within the selected elements.